BASIC HISTORY OF AUSTRALIA AND OCEANIA

 Ancient History (3000 BCE to 500 CE)

 The Polynesians: The first people to settle modern-day Australia and New Zealand, after which they became known as the aborigines and the Maori, respectively.
 The Polynesians might have come from Taiwan, then Melanesia, an area in the Pacific Islands.
 Around 1300 BCE, they settled the Polynesian Triangle around Fiji, then moved to Tahiti and the Marquesas.
-From there, they visited America, Easter Island and Hawaii.
+From there, they visited America, the Easter Islands and Hawaii.
 They carved wood; kept livestock; and grew coconuts, taros, yams and vegetables.
 They were remarkable sailors, with large oceangoing canoes featuring sails and paddles stabilized with outriggers or doubled up like catamarans.
 They also had advanced knowledge of stars, currents and winds.

 The Middle Ages (500 CE to 1500 CE)

-The Maori: The Polynesians who settled modern-day New Zealand during the Middle Ages (850 CE and on).
+The Maori: The Polynesians who settled modern-day New Zealand during the Middle Ages.
 They traded with the Aborigines.

-The Aborigines: The Polynesians who settled modern-day Australia. [?]
-The Aborigines were tribal societies ruled by chiefs.
+The Aborigines: The first settlers of Australia, who were Polynesian.
+The Aborigines lived in tribal societies ruled by chiefs.
 They were experts in wood carving, even though they were isolated from Asia and Indonesia.

 Early Modern Times (1500 CE to 1900 CE)

 British takeover of New Zealand: During the 1800s, the British colonists of New Zealand competed with the Maori for land.
 Eventually, the Maori gave ownership of the island to the British in exchange for land ownership rights.
 Some accounts claim that two versions of the treaty were written, though, with one leading the Maori to believe they were giving up governorship, not ownership.
 Following this, there were violent Maori uprisings.
 Eventually, New Zealand became an official British colony.